jameshawkinsjr/sliver/README.md

    * Canvas
      * Tool used to build and display graphics using HTML and Javascript
      * Needed to build the project.

+### Implementation Timeline
+* Thursday
+    * Have skeleton of project built
+    * Basic user movement and collision detection
+    * Understand how to build maps
+* Friday
+    * Building in the lighting / darkness
+* Saturday
+    * Adding in the ability to pick up items and progress to additional levels
+* Sunday
+    * Enemies
+* Monday
+    * Turn in project